vivax3794/arcane/README.md

 This project is super super early... we literally dont have a editor yet, just a bunch of foundations!

 # Dependencies
 You only require [Earthly](https://earthly.dev/get-earthly) to build the project and it will build the binary in a docker container for you then copy it to the host.
+You can also compile it directly using rust if you have it installed, using `cargo run` / `cargo build`, the instructions below are for earthly

 # Run
 To get started, clone the repository